suffolklibraries/sljekyll/_recurrents/framlingham-adult-colouring.md

 ---
-recurrent-title: "Adult colouring in club - all materials and refreshments provided but donations welcome"
+recurrent-title: "Adult colouring in club"
+recurrent-description: "All materials and refreshments provided but donations welcome."
 recurrent-day: Thursday
 recurrent-times: 1400-1600
 recurrent-location: framlingham-library